 With children involved, divorces become infinitely more complicated and harder.
 Along with the property division, the legal papers, and the emotional trauma, you also must worry about child custody and parental responsibilities.
 Of course, whether you like it or not, children get dragged in between the messy affairs, and older kids may even be asked what parent they will prefer to stay with.
 Parents, child counselors, and legal advisors all unanimously agree that this does not affect children positively, but when there are court hearings and settlements involved, children do get indirectly involved.

 In any divorce with children, it is the primary concern of all parties involved that whatever decision is made is in the best interests of the child.
 One of the best ways to protect children from the ugly divorce proceedings is to opt for a more natural and subtle option for resolving issues between the parents, instead of litigation.
 Mediation is one such way that many divorcing parents are choosing now.
-A family law attorney can provide you with knowledge in divorce mediation, dispute resolution, and other parenting issues.
+Our Colorado Springs family law lawyers can provide you with knowledge in divorce mediation, dispute resolution, and other parenting issues.

 What is Mediation?